stevealbanese/BragBook/README.md

 ### Entreprise formatrice (09.2024 - 12.2024)
 - Initiating the company's registration as a training company for *employé de commerce*
-- Start of training to become an apprentice trainer part 1/2.
+- Passed state certification to become an apprentice trainer.
 We have been awarded the ‘Entreprise Formatrice’ label